 Request Space for a Virtual or Phone Interview

-The Career and Professional Development Center has 32 dedicated interview spaces, plus a conference room.
-If you would like to use one of these spaces for your phone or skype interview, please email email@example.com.
-Include your name, email address, the date of the interview, start time and end time.
-Place your request at least two business days before your interview.
-We know that's not always possible, so feel free to stop by (University Center, Lower Level) or call (412-268-2064) if you have a last-minute request.
+The Career and Professional Development Center has 25 dedicated interview rooms to use for in-person, virtual, or phone interviews.
+Reserve a room at least two days prior to your interview.
+We know that's not always possible, so feel free to stop by (University Center, Lower Level) or call (412-268-2066) if you have a last-minute request.

 After the Interview